Linda A Hartley

 Receiving her music education degrees from Bowling Green State University and Kent State University, Dr. Hartley instructed instrumental music for eight years in grades 5-12 in the Tallmadge City Schools (Ohio) where she also chaired the music department.
 For three years she supervised and taught instrumental music grades 5-8 at St. Patrick's Elementary School in Kent, Ohio.
 Prior to her appointment at UD in 1991, Dr. Hartley taught at Mount Union College and Virginia Tech.

 Dr. Hartley is the liaison for a local elementary band program, where her music education students serve as primary instructors.
-In Fall 2000, Dr. Hartley began a band program on campus for senior adults ages 50 and over - the UD New Horizons Bands, where music education majors serve as instructors.
-This band performs for local events and was featured at sessions for the 2002 and 2007 Ohio Music Education Association State Conferences in Cincinnati and Columbus.
-The New Horizons program includes a Jazz Band, as well as several small ensembles.
-UD music education students assist as directors, private teachers, and small group coaches.
+In Fall 2000, Dr. Hartley began a band program on campus for senior adults ages 50 and over - the UD New Horizons Bands, in which music education majors serve as instructors.
+The UD New Horizons Band performs for local events and was featured at sessions for the 2002 and 2007 Ohio Music Education Association State Conferences in Cincinnati and Columbus.
+The New Horizons program includes a Concert Band, Jazz Band, as well as several small ensembles.
+UD music education students assist as conductors, private teachers, and small group coaches.

-Dr. Hartley is a member of a university faculty cohort for the Global Education Seminar, with plans to travel to Argentina and Peru at the end of the spring semester.
+This year Dr. Hartley is a member of a university faculty cohort for the Global Education Seminar, with plans to travel to Argentina and Peru at the end of the spring semester.
 Dr. Hartley was the 2011-13 Co-Chair for the Stander Symposium, a campus-wide annual academic symposium showcasing student research and performance.
-She is an elected member of the University Academic Senate, serving as chair of the Faculty Affairs Committee; and also serves on the University Promotion and Tenure Committee, College of Arts and Sciences Graduate Committee, and is leading the Department of Music’s accreditation renewal process and Strategic Planning.
+She is an elected member of the University Academic Senate, serving as Vice President and also chair of the Faculty Affairs Committee, serves on the University Promotion and Tenure Committee, College of Arts and Sciences Graduate Committee, and is leading the Department of Music’s accreditation renewal process and Strategic Planning.

 Recent Funded Grants